-Ascend Leadership Academy is an institution that infuses principles into the academic curriculum and facilitates student empowerment through its educational program.
-ALA is unique to any other school in the surrounding Durham area.
-We will target students specifically in Eastern Durham.
-This includes the Oak Grove, Bethesda and Brier Creek communities The school population will likely reflect the demographics of the 27703 zip code district of Eastern Durham.
-According to the US Census 2014 American Community Survey this area of Durham is 49.4 % Black/African American, 38.5% White, with the final 12% being comprised of mostly Hispanic Although there are multiple charter schools in Durham, none Americans. have student populations that reflect the diversity of the Durham community.
-ALA seeks to have a school population reflective of the demographics of this area of Durham.
+Ascend Leadership Academy is an institution that infuses leadership principles into the academic curriculum and facilitates student empowerment through its educational program.
+ALA is unique to any other school in Lee County and the surrounding area.
+We will target a diverse population of students that reflect the racial and ethnic composition of the Lee County.
+The school population will likely reflect the demographics of the 27330 zip code.
+According to the US Census 2014 American Community Survey Lee County is 68.7 % White, 23.1% Black/African American, with the final 8.2% being comprised of mostly Hispanic Americans with Mexican heritage.

-Currently there is only one school in the Durham area that offers the Leader in Me program to secondary students.
-ALA will distinguish itself from this school by infusing the Leader in Me principles with core academic courses to encourage students to make connections between their own lives and the academic curriculum.
+Currently there is no school in Lee County that offers the Leader in Me program to middle school and high school aged students.
+However, there are four elementary schools that offer the program to students in Kindergarten through 5th grade.
+ALA will afford these students the opportunity to continue their immersion in the principles of the Leader in Me program throughout their Middle School career.
+Students will advance in the Leader in Me program through their participation in a daily Leader in Me advisory period and their core academic courses will be infused with the 7 Habits of Highly effective people.
+Students will also be encouraged to make connections between their own lives and the academic curriculum.
 We will combine the Leader in Me program with project based learning techniques to create our innovative Project Based Leadership (PBLe) pedagogy.
 PBLe will give students a unique academic experience that is only available at ALA.
 Our students will learn relevant leadership skills and connect those skills with their academic knowledge to execute projects that will have a positive impact on their peers, families, and local community.
 In conjunction with this ALA will offer students specific courses in digital media.
 Our Digital media curriculum will include topics like animation, graphic design, audio/video production, and web design.
-The location of the charter is also strategic for the development of partnerships with local technology companies in the Research Triangle Park area.
+The location of the charter is also strategic for the development of partnerships with local technology Lee County is companies in the Research Triangle Park area. only approximately 30 miles from Digital Media corporations including SAS, Red Hat, and IBM.
 The close proximity to these corporations will allow students to have relevant field experiences with companies who specialize in areas of Digital Media.
+Currently there is no school in Lee County that offers a comprehensive Digital Media curriculum to students.